Back to the blog

 What Is a Gambit?

-At its core, a gambit is an opening strategy in which one player voluntarily sacrifices material—usually a pawn, sometimes more—in order to gain some kind of advantage:
+At heart, a gambit is an opening strategy in which one player willingly gives something up — typically a pawn but sometimes more material — to secure some sort of edge:

 • Faster piece development